Before you submit your online application, please read the terms and conditions below carefully.

 1.2 In these Terms, the following expressions have the following meanings:

-"Course" means such of the courses of study available under our Study Abroad Programmes as you apply via the Application to undertake or, if different, such alternative course as you and we agree that you will undertake;
+“Course” means the course or courses or Programme set out in the Application Form or such alternative course that you and we subsequently agree that you will undertake;

-"Fees" means the tuition fees and administration fees payable by you in relation to the Course;
+“Fees” means the tuition fees and administration fees payable by you in relation to the Course as set out in the Offer;

-"Offer" means our written offer to provide you with a place on the Course;
+“Offer” means our written offer to you, to provide you with a place on the Course;

-"Services" means the teaching services and related teaching materials that we will provide in relation to the Course;
+“Services” means the teaching, educational and related services and facilities and teaching materials that we will provide in relation to the Course;

 2. About us and how to contact us